ardamz/PersonalDemos/MERN_Implementation.md

 > DELETE API test finally OK, had to send the request with the id to verify what content to delete.

 ![Screenshot](https://github.com/ardamz/PersonalDemos/blob/main/3.%20Project%203%20MERN%20Stack%20Implementation/GET%20after%20DELETE.png)
-> Running the GET API call after the DELETE API returned an empty body which is expected
+> Running the GET API call after the DELETE API returned an empty body which is expected.

 ![Screenshot](https://github.com/ardamz/PersonalDemos/blob/main/3.%20Project%203%20MERN%20Stack%20Implementation/DELETE%20verified%20in%20MongoDB.png)
 > DELETE API call also verified in the MongoDB.